-At least five civilians, including three children, have been killed in a NATO air attack in eastern Afghanistan, according to government officials.
+At least five civilians, including three children, have been killed in a NATO airstrike in eastern Afghanistan, officials have said.

-The civilians, aged between 12 and 20, were killed overnight on Friday while they were out hunting birds in the area of Saracha, a few miles from Jalalabad city, the capital of eastern Nangarhar province, Hazrat Hussain Mashreqiwal, provincial police spokesman, told the AFP news agency.
+The civilians, aged between 12 and 20, were killed overnight on Friday while they were out hunting birds in the area of Saracha, a few kilometres from Jalalabad city, the capital of eastern Nangarhar province, provincial police spokesman Hazrat Hussain Mashreqiwal told the AFP news agency.

 However, the US-led coalition said that it targeted fighters and that its initial reports indicate no civilian casualties.

-Lieutenant-Colonel Will Griffin, a spokesman for the coalition, told the Associated Press news agency that the attack near an airport used by NATO forces was a "precision coordinated strike".
+Lieutenant Colonel Will Griffin, a spokesman for the coalition, told the AP news agency that the attack near an airport used by NATO forces was a "precision coordinated strike".

 Their bodies were brought to the central hospital, he said.

-Ahmad Zia Abdulzai, a Nangarhar spokesman, confirmed the incident.
+Ahmad Zia Abdulzai, a provincial spokesman, confirmed the incident.

-Mohammad Atif Shinwari, spokesman for the Nangarhar education department, said: "Three of the civilians killed in the airstrike were school children, two were brothers."
+"Three of the civilians killed in the airstrike were school children, two were brothers," Mohammad Atif Shinwari, spokesman for the Nangarhar education department, told AFP.

 Civilian casualties during NATO operations have long been a source of friction between the Afghan government and US-led NATO troops, who are winding down operations as they prepare to withdraw by the end of next year.

-Last month, a NATO air raid killed at least 16 civilians, including women and children, in neighbouring Kunar province in eastern Afghanistan.
+Last month, a NATO airstrike killed at least 16 civilians, including women and children, in neighbouring Kunar province in eastern Afghanistan.

-The attack hit a pickup vehicle and killed all on board, Afghan officials said.
+The airstrike hit a pickup truck and killed all on board, Afghan officials said.
 However, NATO denied that civilians died in the attack, saying the strike had killed fighters.